GluuFederation/flex/docs/supergluu/user-guide/index.md

 This tab contains all available keys for each Flex.
 A key is a unique file that is generated during enrollment, and is used to authenticate the device on the server.
 If a key for a server is deleted, enroll again with a new key.

 !!!
 Note
     If you delete a key from your app, but wish to re-enroll the same device against the same server, the corresponding entry for that device also needs to be removed from the user record in the Flex.
-See the [Gluu admin guide](https://gluu.org/docs/ce/user-management/local-user-management/#managing-associated-2fa-devices).

 ![keys screen](../../assets/supergluu/user-guide/key.jpg)